AYANayan123/AYANayan123.github.io/index.md

 You can use the [editor on GitHub](https://github.com/AYANayan123/AYANayan123.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+###Know your skill

+Help yourself to learn code and improve your skills.

+---Know your skill
 Syntax highlighted code block

 # Header 1